rjayroach/cache-party/README.md

-= CacheParty
+# CacheParty

-This project rocks and uses MIT-LICENSE.
+Provides a cache to 3rd party website content such as Facebook user and page data and assets

 # Dependencies

-McpAuth to provide authentication and so on
+Depends on DRYAuth to provide authentication

-Provides a cache to 3rd party website content
+# Support 3rd Parties

-Facebook
+- Facebook